sachinm78/sachinm78.github.io/_posts/2019-04-04-project_1_cli_data_gem.markdown

 Finding the right elements can be tricky, especially if you’re unfamiliar with HTML.
 But don’t fret because there’s another amazing gem that will be your best friend on your journey through OO Ruby programming: Pry.

 Pry allows the programmer to jump right into their code to play around and see what it might output.
 It was absolutely essential for me to help find the bugs in my code.
 It was especially helpful when looking for the best HTML elements to try to scrape data from.
 In Pry, I could copy and paste a particular HTML class element from a web page to see what data it contains.
 Through this method, I was able to find exactly the data I needed.
 If you’re planning to learn Ruby, make sure you have Pry as your go-to debugging tool.
-For more about Pry, check out this site: [] (https://pryrepl.org/)
+For more about Pry, check out this site: [Pry](https://pryrepl.org/)

 ![](https://i0.wp.com/www.rubyguides.com/wp-content/uploads/2015/07/pry-binding.png)
 *Example CLI display using Pry*

 The final gem I used was called Colorize.
 Before adding this gem to my project, my code looked dull and it was difficult to follow the content on the page.
 With colorize, I could use commands to add color to my text, highlighting and other cool formatting to create a better user experience.
 It was super simple to implement.
-You can learn more about Colorize here: [] (https://github.com/fazibear/colorize/blob/master/README.md)
+You can learn more about Colorize here: [Colorize Gem](https://github.com/fazibear/colorize/blob/master/README.md)

 That covers some of the basics needed to create this project.
 One last piece of advice: choose a topic you care about.
 I started the week with a topic that I wasn’t really into, but it seemed like it would be easy to try to scrape.
 The problem was, I didn’t feel inspired or motivated by the topic I had chosen.
 So instead, I scrapped what I had worked on that first day and decided to scrape data from the Chicago Blackhawks team roster for this project.